brookejohnson450/brookejohnson450.github.io/_posts/2020-11-24-nineteenth-post.md

 4. Write four blog posts.
 These do not have to be published yet.

+12/5 Notes: The hardest part about writing blog posts is starting.
+I want a really good title and then I spend 30 minutes trying to think of one.
+Here is at tip: don't do that!
+I am just wasting time!
+I ended up drafting all four in the early afternoon.
+I started writing, and I decided I wanted to add something else to my blog.
+I want to add a statement of privilege, so to speak.
+Because I want to continue this blog after this class ends, I know that I want to write about certain difficult topics.
+I need to preference each of these blog posts with a statement of recognizing my own privilege.
+Instead of stating this at the top of each blog post, I thought that I could add a shorter statement to each blog post and create a seperate page of this statement.
+I will not be done writing these blog posts today, but I am making progress on them!

 5. Create a hand drawing of the blog, including pages, categories, search bar, social media links, and navigation bar.
 Code is not needed at this step.

+12/5 Notes: I completed this fairly quickly.
+During this step, I looked more into different blogs like I liked to see how they have their blog layed out and what kind of other information they add to their website.
+This helped me to have a blueprint to what I want to design.

+*Task 5 - Completed on 12/5*

 6. Create and write an About page.